B2BDC/B2BDC/README.md

-# B2BDCv0.7
+# Bound-to-Bound Data Collaboration
-The 0.7 version of B2BDC toolbox
+B2BDC is a MATLAB toolbox used for uncertainty quantification and propagation.